 Employment and labor laws prohibit discriminatory and unfair treatment of employees.
 When an employee faces discrimination or harassment at work, they have the right to take legal action to hold their employer accountable.
 Filing a claim is a complex process, which is why it’s crucial to have a strong legal representative by your side.

 Any employee, regardless of the industry or type of work, can be discriminated against.
-Taking legal action for such a matter in Charleston can be complicated, especially when it comes to proving negligence on the part of your employer.
-That’s why it’s important to have an employment law attorney by your side.
+Taking legal action against a Charleston business for these charges can be complicated, especially when it comes to proving negligence on the part of your employer.
+That’s why it’s important to have an employment discrimination attorney by your side.
+Your attorney will be in the best position to zero in on what is an actionable case of employment discrimination.

 The following federal laws also prohibit workplace discrimination: